yakkomajuri/yakkomajuri.github.io/pages/blog/language-information-density.md

 Having determined the black pixel value (information) for each character, I could then derive how much information (again, in my limited definition), each language's written representation was using to convey the same meaning.

 > Some manual intervention here was needed, and I ended up looking through **every picture** of a character that the script generated to make sure it was valid.
-Two key things here were removing squares drawn when the font didn't support a language or some of its characters (e.g. Amharic), as well as making sure the drawings were containing the full character.
+Two key things here were removing from the results the languages for which generic squares drawn when the font didn't some or all of its characters (e.g. Amharic), as well as making sure the drawings were containing the full character.

 ## Results

-The most efficient language prize in my little child experiment was Gujarati, followed by Hebrew and then Arabic.
-These were all languages that also had a very low mean pixel/character ratio compared to others.
+The most efficient language prize in my little child experiment was Gujarati, followed by Hebrew, and then Arabic.
+These were all languages that also had a low mean pixel/character ratio compared to others.

 The least efficient ones were Japanese, Malay, and Canadian French.
 You heard that right.
 Out of all the French dialects included in the dataset, Canadian was the only one with different wording.
-I'd be curious to hear from someone who speaks French about whether the differences are indeed core to how the language is structured or merely a dialect thing.
+I'd be curious to hear from someone who speaks French about whether the Canadian version has words that are actually not used elsewhere or if it's just a matter of choice of words.

 English, by the way, was eighth on the list (if dialects are only counted once).